legendary-bro/Better-Pokecord/README.md

 #### Default hotkey: Alt+[

 You will be presented with an input prompt asking you how many messages you would like to send.
 The value you enter should not contain any commas.
-Upon clicking “Ok” or pressing the Enter key the script will start sending messages in a numerical order with the intent to spawn pokemon.
+Upon clicking “Ok” or pressing the Enter key the script will start sending messages in a numerical order.

 ![messagespam1](https://i.imgur.com/1a9JxX6.png) - In this case I've entered the number 13 into the prompt.